PetarMihaylov-PM/my-react-list/README.md

 ###

-A simple static React list I built as part of an exercise, focusing on rendering data efficiently with React.
-The project helped reinforce fundamental concepts like components, props, and mapping over arrays to display dynamic content.
-While basic, it served as a great practice in structuring React applications and handling lists in a clean, reusable way. 💡
+A simple static React list project created as an exercise, focusing on rendering and structuring the app into components.
+The goal was to break down the UI into reusable parts, ensuring clean and modular code.
+This exercise helped reinforce the core principles of React, such as component-based architecture and efficient rendering. 💡